 - You will need to follow-up annually for a check on the prescription of your orthotics.
 The joints, muscles and ligaments in your feet keep them dynamic and can change position over time.
 An annual visit is important to make certain your feet and orthotics are functioning properly together.
 With time, the prescription may need to be adjusted.

 - If you notice any red sports or other signs of irritation, or increased pain when wearing the devices, STOP WEARING the orthotics.
 Please call our office and make an appointment to have the fit of your orthotics checked.
 If there is a problem with the orthotics, please wear or bring in the shoes you intend to wear the devices in.
-Please do not hesitate to contact our office at 850.478.8633 if you have any other questions.
+Please do not hesitate to contact our office if you have any other questions.

 REMEMBER, YOUR ORTHOTICS CAN ONLY WORK IF YOU WEAR THEM